 Step 1: Prepare

-Gather your documents and prepare to talk about your issues/disputes with the mediator.
+Gather your documents and prepare to talk about your issues/disputes with our Certified Mediator.
 Whether you are mediating a single issue or your entire divorce, it is important to be prepared with your thoughts, documents and questions.

 Step 2: Mediate

-In your first session with our Certified Mediator, you will identify and prioritize the issues that need attention and triage any issues that require immediate (if only temporary) solutions: how will the credit card get paid?; what will the schedule be like with the kids?
+In your first session with the mediator, you will identify and prioritize the issues that need attention and triage any issues that require immediate (if only temporary) solutions: How will the credit card get paid?; What will the schedule be like with the kids?
 Divorce is a time of transition -– reaching agreements in mediation for transitional issues can help give you some control and certainty in a difficult process.